 The adoption package offered by ASD range from $230 to $350 depending on the gender, breed and age of your dog.
-Package includes 1 vaccination, 1 microchipping procedure, 1 health checkup and 1 sterilization procedure.
+The package includes 1 vaccination, 1 microchipping procedure, 1 health checkup and 1 sterilisation procedure.
 A dog licence costs $15 annually.
 Bear in mind that these are just the cost for adoption procedures.
 Your dog will need to eat, play and stay healthy!

 Send in your interests

 Contact the friendly volunteers at ASD through the website contact page to register your interests in the selected dogs.
 An adoption counsellor will be in contact with you to discuss if the dogs’ temperament will fit in with your lifestyle.
 Once there is a match, you will then be required to fill up an Adoption Application Form for ASD to formally assess your application.